SNN0/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 5. A second, independent tidy dataset was created, which represents the average of each variable for each activity and each subject.

 # Tidy Data
-The final tidy dataset, named "tidyData.txt", contains the average values of the selected measurement variables for each activity and each subject.
+The final tidy dataset, named "tidy_data.txt", contains the average values of the selected measurement variables for each activity and each subject.